Site powered by Weebly. Managed by Web Hosting Canada

 Trans-Generational Trauma, Resilience, Racism, Abuse, Victimization, African American, Holocaust, Indigenous, Native American, Genocide,

-So pleased to have received this review from the prestigious Library Journal and the rich 5 star review on Amazon.
+So pleased to have received a review from the prestigious Library Journal:

 Amazon Review, June 26, 2017

 by Dr. Shamai Currim, Psychotherapist, Educator, Educational Consultant

 The Inheritors: Moving Forward from Generational Trauma by Gita Arian Baack, PhD …is a book of courage, strength, endurance, and resilience, and one of the most comprehensive books I have ever read.